a 501(c)(3) non profit California corp, EIN #26-3124447

 12 oz frozen cut green beans

 Preheat oven at 350 degrees.
 Wrap salmon in foil and bake 20 minutes or until salmon becomes opaque and flakes easily.
 Steam frozen vegetables in a large pot.
 The water in the frozen vegetables will contribute to the steaming process.
 When done, shred the salmon with a fork, and mix with the vegetables.
 This recipe will feed 2 dogs, twice daily for 4 days.
-Serve 1-2 Tbsp on California Natural kibble per meal.
+Serve 1-2 Tbsp on Blue Buffalo kibble per meal.
 Keep refrigerated and reheat in the microwave.

 Bradley's Blueberry Bites

 16 oz plain low fat yogurt

 1 ripe banana